Tensing Pen Resort: History of Tensing Pen

 Unlike most resorts who offer easy access to typical electronics such as TV, wi-fi, and telephones, Tensing Pen's cottages and bungalows do not include any phones or electronics normally found in a resort.
-This is to provide the visitor with a unique experience away from the rest of the world.
 Wi-fi, telephone service, and other amenities are available at the front desk.

 Activities at Tensing Pen

 Snorkeling

 Snorkeling is a common activity at Tensing Pen.
 The water is very clear and there are multiple areas and depths in which to swim and snorkel by the resort.
 There are a variety of species of fishes including the Parrot Fish, Puffer Fish, and other marine animals like Stingrays that are native to the Caribbean Sea.

 Beaches

-Tensing Pen is located along Jamaica's famous seven mile beach, Jamaica's longest and most pristine beaches.
+Tensing Pen is located along Jamaica's famous seven mile beach, which is Jamaica's longest and most pristine beaches.
 Tensing Pen Resort is located on cliffs next the Caribbean, offering more privacy for visitors.

 Scuba Diving

 Scuba Diving is another common activity at Tensing Pen Resort and the surrounding Negril area.